Updated March 5, 2018

 If employed, you need to pay at least 100 pesos.
-Your employer will do the deduction and remittance to Pag-ibig.
+Your employer will do the regular Pag-ibig deduction and remittance to Pag-ibig.

 PESO: Before you pay your monthly savings with PESO, you need to pay the maximum monthly regular SSS contribution, which is currently 1,760 pesos. for the same month.
 This applies to Voluntary, Self-Employed or OFW members.

 If employed, you need to pay your regular SSS contribution based on your monthly salary credit.
-Your employer will do the deduction and remittance to SSS.
+This means, your regular monthly contribution can be less than the maximum 1,760 pesos.
+Your employer will do the regular SSS deduction and remittance to SSS.

 4. MP2: Before you register with Pag-ibig for MP2, you need to have paid at least one monthly savings to your regular Pag-ibig.

 PESO: Before you register with SSS for PESO, you need to have paid at least 6 consecutive monthly contributions within the last 12 months prior to your month of registration.

 5. MP2: MP2 dividend rates from 2010 to 2017 ranged from 4.58% to 8.11%.

 PESO: The assumed fund growth rates for SSS PESO are 3.75%, 1.85% and 1.85% per year (may be higher or lower) for Retirement Account, Medical Account and General Purpose Account, respectively.

 6. MP2: You can claim your total MP2 savings and dividends after 5 years.
 After claiming, if you like, you can apply for a new MP2 account and reinvest all or part of what you have just claimed as a one-time payment into your new MP2 account.
 You can continue to add to it and continue saving with it for another period of 5 years.